Gran Turismo 3 A-Spec (PlayStation 2)

 OVERALL (93/100): This game has so many strengths, and is above average in every possible category but multiplayer.
 It is not a graphical masterpiece nor a joke either.
 However Gameplay and Replayability is what makes GT3 the best racing game ever, as you will never be able to quit playing once you start.
 There is always something else to get, or something over the horizon that you must retrieve.
 That is the game.
 A never ending moment of bliss.

-If you enjoyed this Gran Turismo 3 A-Spec review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this Gran Turismo 3 A-Spec review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!